Oblates of St. Benedict

 - Liturgy of the Hours and a meal with the community following our meetings.

 - Monthly study sessions for Oblate inquirers.

 - Opportunity to participate in the Sisters’ community conference retreat.

-- Mutual ongoing support of the Monastic community.
+- Mutual ongoing support with the Monastic community.
 As well as opportunities to assist the community in fundraising and ministries.

 At annual Feast of Benedict social with the Sisters.